 Interspersed with the veg I grow herbs: morrocan mint, oregano, thyme, tarragon, comfrey, sage, flat leaf parsley, rosemary, basil and Thai basil.
 It’s just lovely to have fresh herbs to add to your cooking.

 You probably already know this trick but rather than buy chemical feeds it’s easy to make your own organic fertiliser from comfrey leaves.
 Simply steep comfrey leaves in a covered bucket for 3–4 weeks until the liquid is brown and smelly.
 Dilute this with 1:10 with water and hey presto you have liquid feed!

 I know that gardening or growing fruits and vegetable is not everyone’s cup of tea.
 It takes a certain type of woman who doesn’t mind grubby fingernails.
 But for some of us it is just therapy, pure and simple.
 I love it and as I grow older the more I enjoy growing my own food, cooking, eating and sharing it.
 In a mad, bad world it helps me close the circle of life.

 This article was first published on the GrownGals blog and Avril has very kindly allowed us to republish it here.

-Avril Broadley is a graphic designer, art director and as of now, a blogger.
-She lives and works in the hipster heartland of North East London with her college sweetheart and their miniature Schnauzer.
-She recently started a blog, GrownGals.com with the aim of sharing her midlife experiences with other like-minded women.
+Avril Broadley is a midlife graphic designer, writer, gardener, cook and bottle washer.
+She lives and works in East London with her childhood sweetheart and their mini schnauzer Ricci.
+She has a blog called GrownGals.com with the aim of sharing her midlife experiences with other like-minded women.